Thom Yorke

-Thomas Edward Yorke (born 7 October 1968) is an English musician and the main vocalist and songwriter of the rock band Radiohead.
-A multi-instrumentalist, he mainly plays guitar and keyboards and is noted for his falsetto.
-He has been described by Rolling Stone as one of the greatest and most influential singers of his generation.
+Thomas Edward Yorke (born 7 October 1968) is an English musician who is the singer and main songwriter of the rock band Radiohead.
+He plays guitar, bass, keyboards and other instruments, and is noted for his falsetto.
+Rolling Stone described Yorke as one of the greatest and most influential singers of his generation.

-Yorke formed Radiohead with schoolmates at Abingdon School in Oxfordshire, and studied at the University of Exeter.
-In 1991, Radiohead signed to Parlophone; their 1992 debut single, "Creep", made Yorke a celebrity, and Radiohead went on to achieve critical acclaim and sales of over 30 million albums.
-Yorke's early influences included alternative rock acts such as Pixies and R.E.M; with Radiohead's fourth album, Kid A (2000), Yorke moved into electronic music, influenced by Warp acts such as Aphex Twin.
-With the artist Stanley Donwood, Yorke creates artwork for Radiohead albums and his other projects.
-He often incorporates "erratic" dancing into his performances.
+Yorke formed Radiohead with schoolmates at Abingdon School in Oxfordshire.
+They gained notice with their debut single, "Creep", and went on to achieve acclaim and sales of more than 30 million albums.
+Yorke's early influences included alternative rock acts such as the Pixies and R.E.M.
+With Radiohead's fourth album, Kid A (2000), Yorke moved into electronic music, influenced by artists such as Aphex Twin.
+For most of his career, he has worked with the producer Nigel Godrich and the cover artist Stanley Donwood.

 Yorke's solo work comprises mainly electronic music.
 His debut solo album, The Eraser, was released in 2006.
-To perform it live, in 2009 he formed a new band, Atoms for Peace, with musicians including the Red Hot Chili Peppers bassist Flea and the Radiohead producer Nigel Godrich.
+To perform it live, he formed a new band, Atoms for Peace, with musicians including Godrich and the Red Hot Chili Peppers bassist Flea.
 They released an album, Amok, in 2013.
-Yorke's second solo album, Tomorrow's Modern Boxes, was released in 2014, followed by Anima in 2019.
-In 2021, Yorke debuted a new band, the Smile, with the Radiohead guitarist Jonny Greenwood and the jazz drummer Tom Skinner.
-They released an album, A Light for Attracting Attention, in 2022.
-Yorke has collaborated with artists including PJ Harvey, Björk, Flying Lotus and Modeselektor, and has composed for film and theatre; his first feature film soundtrack, Suspiria, was released in October 2018.
+Yorke released his second solo album, Tomorrow's Modern Boxes, in 2014, followed by Anima in 2019.
+In 2021, Yorke debuted a new band, the Smile, with the Radiohead guitarist Jonny Greenwood and the drummer Tom Skinner; they have released three albums.
+Yorke has collaborated with artists including Mark Pritchard, PJ Harvey, Björk, Flying Lotus, Modeselektor and Clark, and has composed for film and theatre, including the films Suspiria (2018) and Confidenza (2024).

-Yorke is an activist on behalf of human rights, animal rights, environmental and anti-war causes, and his lyrics incorporate political themes.
+Yorke is an activist on behalf of environmental, trade justice and anti-war causes, and his lyrics incorporate political themes.
 He has been critical of the music industry, particularly of major labels and streaming services such as Spotify.
-With Radiohead and his solo work, he has pioneered alternative release platforms such as pay-what-you-want and BitTorrent.
-Along with the other members of Radiohead, he was inducted into the Rock and Roll Hall of Fame in 2019.
+With Radiohead and his solo work, he has employed alternative release platforms such as pay-what-you-want and BitTorrent.
+He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.